BenZuckier/portfolio/fraud/readme.md

 ### Just Demo

-Here's a quick demo of the frontend and model in action, since the Sheet isn't designed to be made public and shared (edit access etc.).
+Here's a quick demo (unmute the audio!) of the frontend and model in action, since the Sheet isn't designed to be made public and shared (edit access etc.).

 https://user-images.githubusercontent.com/39951657/160971676-1415e59a-b83e-4d10-a23d-da32538025bb.mp4